McCamant-group/resRam/README.md

 TO DO:

-1. Boltzmann distribute initial states
+1. Currently works for 1st order approximation, need to higher order code
-2. Harmonics and combination modes
+2. More user friendly input for harmonics and combination modes
 3. Options for static distribution
 4. Include option to use matplotlib to plot output files directly